paulscherrerinstitute/wica-http/EPICS_TESTS.md

 1. It is quick and easy to create a huge number of channels (eg a million in ~2 seconds).

-1. Synchronously connecting channels seems to be quite slow.
+1. Synchronously connecting channels seems to be "quite slow".
 With the resources on my machine the connection time was around 10ms/channel.
 So to connect eg 10,000 channels would around 100 seconds.
 For bulk operations you probably wouldn't want to do that.